PureWhite216/MyBlog/content/post/GDC-Ori/index.md

 +++
 author = "NekoRAM7"
-title = "Narrative Design and Visual Storytelling in Ori" date = "2022-05-09" description = "A note of the presentation by Jeremy Gritton and Chris McEntee in GDC." tags = [
+title = "Visual Storytelling in Ori" date = "2022-05-09"
+description = "A note of the sharing by Jeremy Gritton in GDC." tags = [
     "GameDev",
     "Storytelling",